-Can I do a SOAR case if the person is not experiencing homelessness?
+Can I do a SOAR case if the person is not homeless?
 What definition of "homeless" does SOAR use?

-SOAR cases can be completed with individuals who are experiencing homelessness or are at imminent risk of homelessness.
+SOAR cases can be completed with individuals who are homeless or are at imminent risk of homelessness.
 The SOAR definition of homelessness is broader than that used by HUD McKinney-Vento programs.
 The SOAR definition includes not only persons who are literally homeless (in shelters or living in places not fit for human habitation), but also individuals who are "doubled-up" with others, who have been served with an eviction notice or have otherwise been asked to leave their residence, who have a rental voucher but will lose the voucher if they do not obtain income, or who are exiting jail, prison, or hospitals and have no place to live.

 People who have little or no income, but who are not at imminent risk of homelessness, do not meet the definition of homeless or at risk of homelessness under SOAR.
-SOAR trained caseworkers can still assist these individuals with applications, but they cannot access the NC SOAR process with SSA and DDS for these applications and should not count these towards the number of SOAR applications they've completed.
+SOAR trained caseworkers can still assist these individuals with applications, but they cannot access the NC SOAR process with SSA and DDS for these applications and should not report the outcomes of these cases to NC SOAR.